An already

 from previous building programs.

-Architectural fees can range from 7-12%
+Architectural fees typically range from

-of your church building costs, depending on scope of work and where you
+of your church building costs, depending on scope of work and

-provide the church more creative control.
+customizations provided the church creative control.

-In either case, the efforts placed in
+In as case, the efforts placed in

 needs analysis begin to pay off in this phase of the